skytreader/alexandria/readme.markdown

 ## System packages

-Assuming you are in Ubuntu/Debian:
+Install Docker and Docker Compose.
+Then, assuming you are in Ubuntu/Debian:

-    sudo apt-get install -y mysql-server-5.7
-    sudo apt-get install -y mysql-client-core-5.7
     sudo apt-get install -y mysql-client-5.7
     sudo apt-get install libmysqlclient-dev

+You only need the MySQL client for some fabric commands.
+Otherwise just do,

+    sudo docker-compose up

 ## Python set-up

-Assuming you have a local mysql server accessbile by passwordless account account `root`, create the relevant virtualenv and then,
+Assuming you have successfully ran the Docker container, create a virtualenv and do

     pip install -r requirements.txt
     fab create_database